JohnnyJumper/playing_charts/README.md

 The project follows a standard structure for a Vite + TypeScript + React application.
 Key directories include:

 - `src/`: Contains the source code.
-- `public/`: Includes static assets used in the application.

 ## Contributing